 Tiffen 77mm Circular Polarizer – A great option for deeply saturated blue skies, but is by no means a necessity.
 It also acts as a neutral density filter, of sorts.
 Be careful using polarizers on wide angle lenses.
 You may not like the uneven results.

-New or Used? – Tough question.
-We’ve discovered that buying photo gear on eBay or Craigslist is a huge risk, but we still do it sometimes.
-You don’t know how the seller took care of their gear, or what problems may come up down the road.
+Finally, a word of warning.
+Don’t take shortcuts when buying photography equipment.
+Yes, it’s expensive, but I’ve discovered first-hand that buying photo gear on eBay or Craigslist is a huge risk.
+You don’t know how the seller took care of their gear, if it’s grey market (meaning US manufacturers won’t service it if there’s a problem), or what problems may come up down the road.
 You also don’t save that much over buying new.
 Finally, you don’t get a warranty.
 Things do go wrong with cameras, seemingly inexplicably, and it would really stink for that $1,000 investment to break with no recourse for you.